atelporetti/TodoAppTestPlan/README.md

                 * Login succesfull with new password after changing the password
                 * Login failed with old password after changing the password

+            * **Create Task**
+                * Verify modal tasks opens on click Create buttom
+                * Verify 'Cancel', 'Create' buttoms elements are present
+                * Verify Drag and Drop funtionality works with pictures files
+                * Verify Drag and Drop funtionality works with plain text
+                * Verify Drag and Drop funtionality not works with extension different than pictures or text
+                * Verify Number input is disabled
+                * Task create failed when required input are blank
+                * Task create succesfull when required input is completed
+                * Verify task number increases by one for every tasks created
+                * Verify validation message is displayed when required fields are left in blank
+                * Verify Status field is set to 'To Do' by default
+                * Verify that cursor is focused on the 'Title' text box on create task modal
+                * Verify Description text box can be rezised
+                * Verify it is possible to scroll on Description text box
+                * Verify that Enter key works as a substitute for the 'Create' button
+                * Verify that Esc key works as a substitute for the 'Cancel' button
+                * Verify clicking outside of modal window works as a substitute for the 'Cancel' button
+                * Verify that 'Cancel' buttom does not open modal window when all input are blank
+                * Verify that modal window on 'Cancel' buttom contains 'Discard Changes' and 'Keep Editing' buttoms
+                * Verify that 'Cancel' buttom does open modal window when some input are completed
+                * Verify that Tab key works to move to the next input text field
+                * Verify that Shift+Tab key works to move to the previous input text field
+                * Verify that 'Style' buttom works for each option
+                * Verify that 'Bold' buttom works
+                * Verify that CTRL+B keys works as a substitute for the 'Bold' button
+                * Verify that 'Italic' buttom works
+                * Verify that CTRL+I keys works as a substitute for the 'Italic' button
+                * Verify that 'Underline' buttom works
+                * Verify that CTRL+U keys works as a substitute for the 'Underline' button
+                * Verify that 'Remove Font Style' buttom works
+                * Verify that CTRL+\ keys works as a substitute for the 'Remove Font Style' button
+                * Verify that 'Font Family' buttom works for each option
+                * Verify that 'Font Size' buttom works for each option
+                * Verify that the last color selected is the default Recent Color buttom option
+                * Verify that the 'More Color' buttom works for each option
+                * Verify that 'Unordered List' buttom works
+                * Verify that CTRL+SHIFT+NUM7 keys works as a substitute for the 'Unordered List' button
+                * Verify that 'Ordered List' buttom works
+                * Verify that CTRL+SHIFT+NUM8 keys works as a substitute for the 'Ordered List' button
+                * Verify that 'Paragraph' buttom works
+                * Verify that CTRL+SHIFT+L keys works as a substitute for the 'Align Left' option in 'Paragraph' buttom
+                * Verify that CTRL+SHIFT+E keys works as a substitute for the 'Align Center' option in 'Paragraph' buttom
+                * Verify that CTRL+SHIFT+R keys works as a substitute for the 'Align Right' option in 'Paragraph' buttom
+                * Verify that CTRL+SHIFT+J keys works as a substitute for the 'Justify full' option in 'Paragraph' buttom
+                * Verify that CTRL+SHIFT+[ keys works as a substitute for the 'Indent' option in 'Paragraph' buttom
+                * Verify that CTRL+SHIFT+] keys works as a substitute for the 'Outdent' option in 'Paragraph' buttom
+                * Verify that the 'Line Height' buttom works for each option
+                * Verify that the 'Table' buttom works for 4x4 table size option
+                * Verify that modal window on Link buttom contains Title, Text to display input, URL text input, chekbox and Insert Link buttom
+                * Verify that Link generated opens in new window
+                * Verify that CTRL+K keys works as a substitute for the 'Link' button
+                * Verify that 'Horizontal Rule' buttom works
+                * Verify that CTRL+ENTER keys works as a substitute for the 'Horizontal Rule' button
+                * Verify that 'Full Screen' buttom works
+                * Verify that modal window on Help buttom contains Title, Keyboard shortcuts and Close buttom opens
+                * Verify Asignee Field is not displayed
+                * Verify Rank input is enabled ----(assuming thas this helps to prioritize this task among the others)

         *   **All Tasks**
             * **General**
+                * Verify UI
                 * Verify displayed columns Number, Title, Status, Actions, Asignee and Rank
                 * Verify ckeckbox 'Select All' on one-lick selects all tasks displayed
                 * Verify ckeckbox 'Select All' on double-click selects all existing tasks